Airtable/blocks/packages/sdk/docs/tutorial_todo.md

 `table.selectRecords` returns a `QueryResult` object that represents a collection of records.

-Then we use a new hook, called `useRecords`, to connect our `TodoBlock` component to the records inside the `QueryResult`.` Anytime records are created, deleted, or updated in the table, our component will automatically re-render:
+Then we use a new hook, called `useRecords`, to connect our `TodoBlock` component to the records inside the `QueryResult`.
+Any time records are created, deleted, or updated in the table, our component will automatically re-render:

 ```